What is The Circadian T3 Method?

 I really can't stress this strongly enough that some laboratory tests really are very important.
 When people are sick they want to get started on a treatment as soon as possible.
 However, to recover from thyroid disease many of us have to be 'the tortoise' and not 'the hare'!

-An adrenal saliva test (sometimes called an adrenal stress test) takes four samples of saliva over the day.
+A cortisol saliva test (sometimes called an adrenal stress test) takes four samples of saliva over the day.
 Because only free cortisol passes into saliva it provides a profile of bio-available cortisol from the morning to the late evening.
 This test will show any low cortisol and any periods of high cortisol.
-Just starting the CT3M because you or someone else thinks you have low cortisol is not a good idea.
+Just starting CT3M because you or someone else thinks you have low cortisol is not a good idea.
 Getting the data is helpful because it will show if the CT3M might be relevant and also provides a baseline to compare with in the future.
 If someone is taking adrenal glandulars or hydrocortisone then they will not get an accurate reading with the adrenal saliva test and they may be suppressing their own adrenal function.
 In some cases it may be advisable for someone to wean any adrenal glandulars or HC prior to getting an adrenal saliva test but this would need to be discussed with the patient's doctor and done very slowly.
 Once someone has been off any adrenal steroids (glandulars or other steroids like HC) for 2-3 weeks then an adrenal saliva test could be done.
 More information on the adrenal saliva test can be found in 'Recovering with T3' Chapter 3, pages 45-46.

 A full iron panel including serum ferritin, serum iron, transferrin saturation % should also be done, as low iron is a common cause of poor thyroid hormone action.
 If iron is low then thyroid hormones will be less effective and so will the CT3M.
 More information on the full iron panel may be found in Chapter 4 of 'Recovering with T3', pages 53-56).